A nightmare is a bad dream that brings out strong feelings of fear, terror, distress, or anxiety.

 Nightmares usually begin before age 10 and are most often considered a normal part of childhood.
 They tend to be more common in girls than boys.
 Nightmares may be triggered by seemingly routine events, such as starting at a new school, taking a trip, or a mild illness in a parent.

 Nightmares may continue into adulthood.
-They can be just one way our brain has of dealing with the stresses and fears of everyday life.
+They can be one way our brain deals with the stresses and fears of everyday life.
 One or more nightmares over a short period of time may be caused by: